-a.
-Chronic WET Requirements.
-The Basin Plan contains a narrative toxicity objective that states, "All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life."
-(Basin Plan at section 3.1.20.)
-Based on whole effluent chronic toxicity testing performed by the Discharger from March 2018 through February 2021, the discharge does not have reasonable potential to cause or contribute to an in-stream excursion above of the Basin Plan's narrative toxicity objective.
+contains a narrative toxicity objective that states, "All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life."
+(Basin Plan at section 3.1.20).
+Based on whole effluent chronic toxicity testing performed by the Discharger from February 2018 through February 2021, it could not be determined if the discharge has reasonable potential to cause or contribute to an in-stream excursion above of the Basin Plan's narrative toxicity objective.

-The MRP of this Order requires chronic WET monitoring to demonstrate compliance with the Basin Plan's narrative toxicity objective.
-If the discharge exceeds the chronic toxicity monitoring trigger, this provision requires the Discharger either participate in an approved Toxicity Evaluation Study (TES) or conduct a site-specific TRE.
+The Monitoring and Reporting Program of this Order requires chronic WET monitoring to demonstrate compliance with the Basin Plan's narrative toxicity objective.
+If the discharge exceeds the chronic toxicity monitoring trigger this provision requires the Discharger either participate in an approved Toxicity Evaluation Study (TES) or conduct a site-specific Toxicity Reduction Evaluation (TRE).

 A TES may be conducted in lieu of a TRE if the percent effect at 100 percent effluent is less than or equal to 50 percent.
 Determining the cause of toxicity can be challenging when the toxicity signal is low.
 Several Central Valley facilities with similar treatment systems have been experiencing intermittent low-level toxicity.
 The dischargers have not been successful identifying the cause of the toxicity because of the low toxicity signal and the intermittent nature of the toxicity.
-Due to these challenges, CVCWA, in collaboration with staff from the Central Valley Water Board, has initiated a Special Study to Investigate Low Level Toxicity Indications (Group Toxicity Study).
+Due to these challenges, the Central Valley Clean Water Association (CVCWA), in collaboration with staff from the Central Valley Water Board, has initiated a Special Study to Investigate Low Level Toxicity Indications (Group Toxicity Study).
 This Order allows the Discharger to participate in an approved TES, which may be conducted individually or as part of a coordinated group effort with other similar dischargers that are exhibiting toxicity.
-Although the current CVCWA Group Toxicity Study is related to low-level toxicity, participation in an approved TES is not limited to only low-level toxicity issues.
+Although the current

+CVCWA Group Toxicity Study is related to low-level toxicity, participation in an approved TES is not limited to only low-level toxicity issues.